SmileiPIC/tutorials/basics_units.rst

 can be easily written in normalized `units <https://smileipic.github.io/Smilei/Understand/units.html>`_, normalizing speeds by :math:`c`, masses by the electron mass :math:`m_e` and charges by the unit charge :math:`e`.
-However, there are is natural length or time normalization in this system of equations.
+However, there is no natural length or time normalization in this system of equations.
 To complete the normalization, one must choose a reference length :math:`L_r`, or equivalently a reference time :math:`T_r`, or equivalently a reference angular frequency :math:`\omega_r`.
 In the following, we choose :math:`\omega_r` as our normalization quantity (:math:`L_r` and